open-telemetry/oteps/text/0003-measure-metric-type.md

 ## Open questions

+### `GetHandle` argument ordering
 Argument ordering has been proposed as the way to pass pre-defined label values in `GetHandle`.
 The argument list must match the parameter list exactly, and if it doesn't we generally find out at runtime or not at all.
 This model has more optimization potential, but is easier to misuse than the alternative.
 The alternative approach is to always pass label:value pairs to `GetOrCreateTimeseries`, as opposed to an ordered list of values.

+### `RecordBatch` argument ordering

-The same discussion can be had for the `MeasurementBatch` type described here.
+The discussion above can be had for the proposed `RecordBatch` method.
 It can be declared with an ordered list of metrics, then the `Record` API takes only an ordered list of numbers.
 Alternatively, and less prone to misuse, the `MeasurementBatch.Record` API could be declared with a list of metric:number pairs.

+### Eliminate `GetDefaultHandle()`

+Instead of a mechanism to obtain a default handle, some languages may prefer to simply operate on the metric instrument directly in this case.
+Should OpenTelemetry eliminate `GetDefaultHandle` and instead specify that cumulative, gauge, and measure metric instruments implement `Add()`, `Set()`, and `Record()` with the same interpretation?